MT0814/Project3-meet-me/README.md

 WHEN I click the sign up button
 THEN it pops up a sign-up form with the name, email, and password WHEN I complete the form and submit it
-THEN it shows me the homepage with recommendation posts
+THEN it shows me the homepage with recommendation posts <Not ready yet>

 GIVEN a homepage presented posts, user’s name, and logout button WHEN I click the logout button